mberk/betfairutil/README.md

        markets is assigned to the same group.
 Commonly this is achieved by setting the random "seed"
     2. This ensures results are comparable across computers and versions.
 One major advantage of this is facilitating collaboration
-4. Take account of the inherent structure in how Betfair assigned market IDs.
+4. Take account of the inherent structure in how Betfair assigns market IDs.
 For example, in horse racing the PLACE market's market ID is typical the WIN market's ID plus 1.
 Naive methods for randomly assigning markets to two groups such as basing it on whether the final digit of the ID is odd or even will end up always assigning a given race's WIN and PLACE markets to different groups